-Where a registrar is rostered to weekend duties they are entitled to a rostered day off for each weekend day worked as per 'Schedule 10' of the NZRDA DHB MECA.
+Where a registrar is rostered to weekend duties, they are entitled to a rostered day off for each weekend day worked as per 'Schedule 10' of the NZRDA Te Whatu Ora - ' Hawke's Bay MECA; a pay deduction applies.

 The registrar rostered to medical weekend days and long days will have the following Thursday / Friday rostered days off.
 Registrars rostered to medical weekend evenings will have the following Monday / Tuesday rostered days off.